Near New Lisbon in Burlington County, New Jersey — The American Northeast (Mid-Atlantic)

 It is important to realize that our water resources are limited, and that we impact water quality and availability in subtle and sometimes far reaching ways.
 For example, mercury (a toxic chemical) is released into the atmosphere as a by-product of burning coal.
 It can be carried by the wind for hundreds of miles before coming down with rain or snow and contaminating streams, rivers, lakes, the ocean and ultimately the seafood we may eat.

 Location.
 39° 52.868′ N, 74° 31.95′ W. Marker is near New Lisbon, New Jersey, in Burlington County.
 Marker can be reached from Coopers Road 0.1 miles from Buzzard Hill Road.
+Marker is located in Brendan T. Byrne State Forest (formerly Lebanon State Forest) at Pakim Pond.
 Touch for map.
-Marker is located in Brendan T. Byrne State Forest (formerly Lebanon State Forest) at Pakim Pond.
 Marker is in this post office area: New Lisbon NJ 08064, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 10, 2010, by Deb Hartshorn of Burlington County, New Jersey.
-This page has been viewed 587 times since then.
+It was originally submitted on October 10, 2010, by Deb Hartshorn of Burlington County, New Jersey.
+This page has been viewed 614 times since then and 4 times this year.
 Photos: 1, 2, 3, 4. submitted on October 10, 2010, by Deb Hartshorn of Burlington County, New Jersey. • Kevin W. was the editor who published this page.